zopefoundation/z3c.baseregistry/src/z3c/baseregistry/README.txt

             ('utility', <InterfaceClass README.IExample>, u'default')) ...

-But as we have seen before, no duplication error is raied, if the same registration is made for different sites:
+But as we have seen before, no duplication error is raised, if the same registration is made for different sites:

   >>> context = xmlconfig.string('''